i-am-grub/MultiGP_Toolkit/docs/index.rst

    You must use the RotorHarzard user interface when using RotorHarzard and the MultiGP Toolkit for running your Global Qualifier events.

-   Use of timing solutions the connect to the RotorHarzard timer (such as LiveTime and Trackside) are not approved to be used alongside the MultiGP Toolkit for Global Qualifiers
+   Use of timing solutions that connect to the RotorHarzard timer (such as LiveTime and Trackside) are not approved to be used alongside the MultiGP Toolkit for Global Qualifiers.

 .. seealso::